NullVoxPopuli/drawers/README.md

 All this gem does is add some new autoloading / path resolution logic.
 This gem does not provide any service/operation/policy/etc functionality.

+**All of this is optional, and can be slowly migrated to over time.
+Adding this gem does not force you to change your app.**

 ### The new structure

 ```